Grading

 • Grading: How do I prepare for my proctored Final Exam?

-It is always a good idea to prepare your exam area and test your equipment prior to your scheduled exam.
+It’s always a good idea to prepare your exam area and test your equipment before your scheduled exam.
+Please note that not all courses require proctoring.
+Review the final topic in your course to confirm whether a proctored final exam is required.

 To prepare for your final exam, review the following information: Exam Day: What to Expect.